janmaaarc/cloud-playground/Project7-IaC/README.md

 # Project 7 – Infrastructure as Code (IaC)

 ## Objectives
 -	Automate cloud resource deployment using Infrastructure as Code (IaC)
-- Use AWS CloudFormation or Terraform for provisioning
+-	Use Terraform (or AWS CloudFormation) for provisioning
 -	Manage and version infrastructure consistently
-- Document setup, commands, and lessons learned
+-	Deploy and verify resources such as EC2 instances and S3 buckets
-- Include screenshots and notes
+-	Document setup, commands, lessons learned, and include screenshots

 ---